-I am a PhD student in Computer Science at UCLA, developing computer vision systems in the Center for Vision, Cognition, Learning, and Autonomy advised by Professor Song-Chun Zhu.
+I am a PhD student in Computer Science at UCLA, working in the Center for Vision, Cognition, Learning, and Autonomy advised by Professor Song-Chun Zhu.

 My research interests include Computer Vision, Artificial Intelligence, and Machine Learning.

 University of California, Los Angeles hangqi (at) cs.ucla.edu

 Restricted Visual Turing Test

 Joint work with Tianfu Wu, Mun-Wai Lee, and Song-Chun Zhu